Notomithrax ursus: Diet

 Crabs are typically scavengers, meaning that they eat whatever they can find, and as omnivores this includes both plants and other animals.
 In a study conducted on seaweed crabs living on the coast of the South Island of New Zealand, the foreguts were opened among a sample of crabs to determine what foods had been consumed.
 Algae, including calcareous red algae and branched brown algae, was identified as the most commonly eaten substance, as it was found in nearly all of the crabs sampled.
 Other common foods included isopods, amphipods, and decapods (e.g. small fish, crayfish, other crabs).
 Bivalves, sponges, bryozoans, and more were consumed as well but not commonly.
 Meat consumed is usually from dead animals because seaweed crabs are slow moving and not very strong.

 The guts of female crabs contained more brown non-branched algae and unknown substances than male crabs, although there was no apparent difference in the amount or variation of food consumed.
-Types of foods consumed also varied by the size of the crab.
+Types of food consumed also varied by the size of the crab.
 Smaller male crabs ate more gastropods, isopods, and amphipods, while larger males ate more algae and decapods.
 Similarly, smaller female crabs ate more isopods and larger females ate more algae.
 These differences are likely due to the impact of size on the crab's ability to process foods.
 Both soft-bodied and hard-bodied animals were consumed, as well as a wide range of algae.
 Seaweed crabs use their claws to tear apart their food, and predation techniques vary based on the mobility of the prey.
 Larger mature crabs have a greater ability to process foods because they have more powerful claws and larger mouths.

 There is also evidence that the species of algae that the seaweed crab attaches to its body are preferred species for consumption as well, so the masking behavior of these crabs serves as food storage.
 The crab can eat up to 4.1% of the algae masking them when there is no food available to consume.
 The types of algae for masking may also be chosen based on “calorific value or content of vitamins, nitrogen, or specific nutrients such as sugars and amino acids”.